Burcu Kıratlı: Early life and career

 Kıratlı was born in Istanbul to Albanian parents.
 She completed her primary school education at Ata College, her secondary school education at BJK College, and her high school education at Bebek Yeni Yıldız College.
 She graduated from Yeditepe University, Faculty of Communication, Visual Communication Design with a bachelor's degree, and performed in many theatre plays and short movie projects while she was studying.
-She took acting education at Müjdat Gezen Art Academy and then worked there as a permanent actress for 2 years.
+She studied acting at the Müjdat Gezen Art Academy before working at the school as a permanent actress for 2 years.
 She started her acting career with the theatre plays Mustafa Kemal'im and Gözlerimi Kaparım, Vazifemi Yaparım.

 She debuted on television with the character of Yağmur in the series titled Elde Var Hayat and received great acclaim with her acting performance.
 This series was broadcast on TRT 1 and lasted 2 seasons.
 In 2013, She made her first appearance in the film with the character of Helin in the movie Su ve Ateş, which was written and directed by Özcan Deniz.

 In 2014, she played the character of Peri in the movie Peri Masalı.
 The film gained great critical success and her performance was noted as one of her bests.
 The work proved to be Kıratlı's first success, earning her the Best New Actress of the Year award at Digital Turkish Traditional Award Ceremony in 2015.
 The film is directed and produced by Biray Dalkıran.
 In 2018, Peri Masalı was selected as one of the Best Turkish Love Films of 2000.
 Returning to the TV screens after this film project, Kıratlı appeared on the TRT 1 in December 2014 with the character Gökçe in the series Diriliş: Ertuğrul.
 She was part of the series for 2 seasons.
 For this role she received the Best Actress Award by the jury of Ministry of Youth and Sports & Best Actress of the Year Award by public votes received from the poll opened by the Ministry.
 Diriliş: Ertuğrul is a Turkish historical fiction and adventure television series created by Mehmet Bozdağ.
 In 2015, and while her TV career continued, she played the lead character of Elif in the movie Bizim Hikaye, directed by Yasin Uslu.